RJDG97/GCP/cloud-asset-inventory/README.md

     - Create

 You may Force Trigger to test the scheduler

+### Billing
+Exports the billing data periodically to the data set
+- Select 'Go to the Billing export page'
+- At the prompt, choose the Cloud Billing account for which you'd like to export billing data.
+The Billing export page opens for the selected billing account.
+- On the BigQuery export tab, click Edit settings for each type of data you'd like to export.
+Each type of data is configured separately.
+- From the Projects list, select the project that you set up to contain your BigQuery dataset.
+- From the Dataset ID field, select the dataset that you set up to contain your exported Cloud Billing data.

 ## Code
 This section goes through the script used to export asset data to BigQuery